← InsightsNew Rails

 If you're launching 24/7 rails, ask if your bank is really 24/7.

-March 20265 min read
+March 20264 min read

 The hard part of 24/7 rails is not customer access.
-It is whether the bank can process, control, escalate, and reconcile credibly when the operating day stops having a clean end.
+It is whether the bank can process, control, escalate, fund, and reconcile credibly when the operating day stops having a clean end.

 The front end can be always on.
 The bank may not be.

-The harder question is what happens underneath.
-Can the bank process, control, escalate, and reconcile activity continuously, or is the visible front end still sitting on top of deferred decisions, delayed controls, and morning-after clean-up?
+Can the bank process, control, escalate, fund, and reconcile activity continuously, or is the visible front end still sitting on top of delayed decisions, Treasury timing constraints, CBS catch-up, and next-morning clean-up?

 A 24/7 channel is a service choice.
 A 24/7 bank is an operating-model choice.